abouolia/sticky-sidebar/docs/index.md

 Sticky sidebar plugin takes scrolling preformance very seriously, It’s built from the ground up to let you have sticky elements without incurring scroll lag or jank.

 The biggest cause of scrolling jank is ``onScroll`` has a lot of work.
-But in this plugin we cached all dimensions and all animate functions inside `requestAnimationFrame` function, as well as adding `will-change: transform` and working with `translate(Y, X)` instead of `top: Y; Left: X;` increases performance significantly, We built Sticky sidebar plugin prevents repainting and reflow to make it smooth as much as possible.
+But in this plugin we cached all dimensions as well as adding `will-change: transform` and working with `translate(Y, X)` instead of `top: Y; Left: X;` increases performance significantly, We built Sticky sidebar plugin prevents repainting and reflow to make it smooth as much as possible.

 -----------------------------------